Finding Time for God When You Can Hardly Find Time to Breathe

 6. Keep a Bible handy – I keep Bibles scattered throughout the house and in the car.
 That way whenever I do happen to find a few quiet minutes, I can pick one up wherever I am and read a little bit.

 7. Listen to scripture on audio – there are several audio versions of the Bible available.
-(I think this is the one we have.)
+Search apps on your phone for Scripture on audio.
 You can listen to scripture as you do your work around the house or drive somewhere.
-I also really, really like these Scripture Meditations CDs.
-They are Scriptures on various topics being read with a background of gorgeous orchestral music.
-(We also use these CD‘s for our kids to keep scripture going in the house throughout the day.)
+We also use these Scripture song CD‘s for our kids to keep scripture going in the house throughout the day.

 Can you think of any other ways to spend time with the Lord even when life is busy?